 My proposition is that from the beginning the labyrinthian has played an important part in the structure of the film, beginning with the mirrored apartments of Gloria and Davey duplicating the double-headed axe, the labyrs, a fundamental organization we have repeated in Kubrick's films.

-Most people will want examples of explicit representation as proof, and even then will question as the idea of this manner of a deep symbolic approach (and structure) to cinema is abhorent to them, as they think only in terms of entertainment, though they would have no argument with seeking such symbolism in the literary works of writers such as Joyce.
+Most people will want examples of explicit representation as proof, and even then many will question this manner of a deep symbolic approach (and structure) to cinema as they think only in terms of entertainment rather than art, though they would have no argument with seeking such symbolism in the literary works of writers such as Joyce.

 Kubrick only rarely gives explicit representation, providing hints instead.
 But we do have the explicit in Killer's Kiss.

 First, I'd like to give a couple of academic passages on the connection of the labrys and the fleur-de-lys, for though I can look at the two and see how they emerge from the same source, others will want quotes.
 I give broad swathes for a reason but you can piecemeal and just pick out the parts on the labrys and the fleur-de-lis and do just fine.